Analysis: Mike Hopkins benched Jaden McDaniels. What’s next for the star freshman and UW Huskies?

 Mike Hopkins benched freshman forward Jaden McDaniels and started Battle in an effort to inject more perimeter shooting into a lineup.

 Hopkins said McDaniels is still nursing a sprained ankle that was injured Jan.
 11 at California.
-But Hopkins also expressed displeasure with McDaniel’s recent performances.
+But Hopkins also expressed displeasure with McDaniels’ recent performances.

 “A big thing for me is we’re playing a certain way and that’s how we want you to play,” Hopkins said.
 “You can’t force things.
 You got to play as a team.
-If we paly as a team we have a chance to be really special.
-If we play 1-on-1 then we’re just not going to be.”
+If we play as a team we have a chance to be really special.
+If we play one-on-one then we’re just not going to be.”

 Hopkins considered starting Battle in place of Hameir Wright, but the junior forward was coming off his best performance of the season on Thursday.